Sports Grounds Safety Authority

 The Sports Grounds Safety Authority (SGSA) is a non-departmental public body in the United Kingdom funded by the Department for Culture, Media and Sport (DCMS).

-Until 2011 it was known as the Football Licensing Authority, having been set up under the Football Spectators Act 1989.
-The SGSA was established through the Sports Grounds Safety Authority Act 2011, which received royal assent in July 2011 and commenced on 1 November 2011.
+Until 2011 it was known as the Football Licensing Authority, having been set up under the Football Spectators Act 1989, but it was renamed by the Sports Grounds Safety Authority Act 2011 which expanded its remit to all sports grounds.

 The aim of the SGSA is to ensure that all spectators regardless of age, gender, ethnic origin, disability, or the team that they support are able to attend sports grounds in safety, comfort and security.

 Creation

 The Football Licensing Authority was originally conceived as the body that would implement the Football Membership Scheme in response to the disaster at the Heysel Stadium in 1985.
 However, the Government shelved this in the light of Lord Justice Taylor's Final Report on the Hillsborough disaster of April 1989.

-Instead it was eventually charged with implementing some of the Report's key recommendations by:
+Instead it was eventually charged with implementing some of the report's key recommendations under the Football Spectators Act 1989 by: